bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 The data is imported and :procparam:`rbkg` is set to its default value of 1.
-The data and the background function found using the default parameter values can be found by pressing the E button.
+The data and the background function found using the default parameter values can be found by pressing the :kbd:`E,orange` button.
 This is shown here on the left.

 .. subfigstart::